 Different than a Ph.D., which is more theoretical in nature, the Ed.D. in Organizational Leadership is a practical degree that enables both subject mastery and in-field application.
 That means you’ll be prepared to apply doctoral-level research and problem solving to complex, real-world challenges.

-Whether you are a K-12 administrator looking to boost your district’s reading scores, a higher education professional searching for ways to help grant recipients persist, or a military trainer trying to address a pilot retention issue, you’ll develop the skills you need to solve the problem.
+Whether you are a PK-12 administrator looking to boost your district’s reading scores, a higher education professional searching for ways to help grant recipients persist, or a military trainer trying to address a pilot retention issue, you’ll develop the skills you need to solve the problem.

 Build your leadership acumen

-Through your core leadership courses, you’ll learn what it takes to lead organizational change, evaluate real-world situations and recommend theory-based management practices to ensure acceptance.
+Through your core leadership courses, you’ll learn what it takes to effectively lead organizational change, evaluate real-world situations and recommend theory-based management practices to ensure success.
 You’ll explore, evaluate and interpret concepts for viability and assess the role of the change agent in the process.
 You’ll also gauge leadership and followership skills and attributes through theory and as applied to institutions.
-With a focus is on critical thinking, you’ll examine optimal practices for effectively leading institutions, stakeholders and culture.
+With a focus on critical thinking, you’ll examine optimal practices for effectively leading institutions, stakeholders and culture.
 You’ll concentrate on servant-leadership and other leadership competencies necessary for management of resources, projects and performance.
 You’ll also examine real-world cases that illustrate differing leadership practices, in order to improve the effectiveness of your leadership.

-Focus your learning with a concentration
+Focus your learning

-Organizational Leadership: You’ll assess your own leadership strengths and weaknesses to develop a plan of action to develop and refine your leadership competencies.
+You’ll assess your own leadership strengths and weaknesses to develop a plan of action to develop and refine your leadership competencies.
 You’ll research well-known leadership theories and present-day leadership trends.
 Upon completion of the course sequence, you’ll use at least one research method to create a research-ready proposal.

 Differentiate yourself with a widely recognized credential